 i.
-Describe the grantee's required priority for funding based on the extent to which the application makes use of nonfederal funding sources.
+Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".
-Please see attached Allocation Plan.

 4. Does the grantee's application require the applicant to include a description of the eligible activities to be conducted with HTF funds?
 If not distributing funds by selecting applications submitted by eligible recipients, select "N/A".